 Additionally, the domed design of the LED emitter on the switches seems to refract light and project additional colors that can leak from under keycaps and onto surrounding keys.
 This can result in a slightly inconsistent backlighting effect, especially when set to a white-only setting, visible in this photo.

-The Keychron K2 HE comes with a braided USB-A to USB-C cable that retains considerable kinks from its packaging.
+The Keychron K HE keyboards come with a braided USB-A to USB-C cable that retains considerable kinks from its packaging.

-The Keychron K2 HE has a 4000 mAh battery, which Keychron indicates has a working time (backlighting off) of up to 110 hours.
+The Keychron K HE keyboards all have a 4000 mAh battery, which Keychron indicates has a working time (backlighting off) of up to 110 hours.

 Keychron doesn't explicitly state the connection type used to produce these estimates, but we expect it reflects the maximum battery life using a Bluetooth connection.
 The included 2.4GHz wireless receiver connection provides superior stability and performance at the cost of battery life.

-The included user documentation lists all available hotkey commands for media controls, backlighting, Bluetooth pairing, and battery level indicators.
-You can also reference a digital version of the user manual on Keychon's website.
+The user manual lists hotkey commands for media controls, backlighting, Bluetooth pairing, and battery level indicators.
+You can reference an online version of the manual on Keychron's website.

-The Keychron K2 HE offers excellent typing quality.
+The Keychron K HE keyboards offer excellent typing quality.
 The switches and stabilizers are pre-lubed from the factory and feel very smooth and consistent.

-Unlike many other Keychron models, including the more premium Keychron Q1 HE, this keyboard has a tray mount rather than a springier-feeling gasket-mount design.
+These keyboards have a tray mount rather than a springier-feeling gasket-mount design found on the more premium Keychron Q HE models.
 Ultimately, it's a matter of preference, but generally speaking, its comparatively stiffer mounting should provide better accuracy for actuation settings.

 Several layers of sound-absorbing material inside the case help to round out the sound profile and slightly dampen the impact of bottoming-out keystrokes.